Through the following links, you can move to the menu or to the main text in this page.

 The efforts to reduce CO2 emissions from society will be endeavors in keeping with the orientation of these solutions.
 Here are some specific examples of solutions that will lead to the creation of new value.

-The first is our efforts to advance smart agriculture using ICT and AI.
+The first is Kubota’s efforts to advance smart agriculture using ICT and AI.
 These are represented by the KUBOTA Smart Agri System (KSAS), a support system for farm management that improves work efficiency through the use of robotics and IoT in agricultural machinery, thereby achieving savings in energy and resources.
 This will also contribute to curbing deforestation and other natural destruction for the purpose of farmland expansion.

 The third is building water and environment platforms.
 This field is represented by the KUBOTA Smart Infrastructure System (KSIS), a service for remote monitoring, diagnostics, and control of water and environmental plants and equipment.
-For this field, we will put together a monitoring and management platform for water supply and sewage facilities and river flood levels using plant information and sensors to improve cities’ resilience against disasters.
+For this field, the company will put together a monitoring and management platform for water supply and sewage facilities and river flood levels using plant information and sensors to improve cities’ resilience against disasters.
 Kubota aims to contribute to energy-saving by providing this solution.

 Working with Multiple Stakeholders toward Zero Environmental Impact